 BATON ROUGE, La.
 (AP) — An environmental group's lawsuit claims ExxonMobil Corp. continues to violate Clean Air Act regulations despite a 2014 settlement over emissions from the company's Baton Rouge chemical plant.

-The federal suit, filed Thursday by the Louisiana Environmental Action Network, alleges that pollution from the plant jeopardizes the health of nearby residents of a predominantly black, low-income area.
+The Louisiana Environmental Action Network sued the company in federal court on Thursday.
+The suit alleges that pollution from the plant jeopardizes the health of nearby residents of a predominantly black, low-income area.

-The Baton Rouge-based environmental group's lawsuit claims the company has repeatedly violated permitted pollution limits and failed to properly notify the state Department of Environmental Quality about alleged infractions.
+The group's lawsuit claims the Baton Rouge plant has continued to violate environmental regulations and failed to properly notify the state Department of Environmental Quality about the alleged infractions.

 An ExxonMobil spokesman said he couldn't immediately comment.